grantbookinc/philanthropy-responds/README.md

 # Philanthropy Responds

-Philanthropy Responds is a joint digital project by the Canadian philanthropic projects to collect data, share stories, and collaborate on community initiatives in response to the COVID-19 crisis.
+Philanthropy Responds was a joint digital project by the Canadian philanthropic projects to collect data, share stories, and collaborate on community initiatives in response to the COVID-19 crisis.

 ## The Team
 This is a joint digital project between *Philanthropy Foundations Canada*, *Community Foundations of Canada*, *Environment Funders of Canada*, and *The Circle*, with technical and design support provided by *Grantbook*.